Almonds are the richest common foods in vitamin E, second only to sunflower seeds. A serving provides up to 48% of the DV.

 Is vitamin E of almonds bioavailable?

-There are many factors that influence the bioavailability of vitamin E. The most important factor is the fat content of the meal.
-So, if you take vitamin E supplements or eat foods high in vitamin E, eat foods with healthy fats as well.[4]
+There are many factors that influence the bioavailability of vitamin E. The most important factor is fat consumption.
+We have to consume foods with healthy fats to absorb more vitamin E from diet or supplements.[4]

-It’s estimated that less than 45% of vitamin E of almonds is bioaccessible and, hence, potentially available for absorption.
+It’s estimated that less than 45% of vitamin E of almonds is bioaccessible.

 What’s the vitamin E content of other almond-based foods?

 Almonds butter is another great dietary source of vitamin E. It contains 24.2 mg of vitamin E per 100g.
-A tbsp provides 3.9 mg of vitamin E. This amount is almost 26% of the DV!
+A tablespoon provides 3.9 mg of vitamin E. This amount is almost 26% of the recommended daily intake!

 Almond paste contains 13.5 mg of vitamin E per 100g.

 Almond flour is also rich in vitamin E. It has about 25 mg of vitamin E per 100g.
 1/2 cup provides almost all the recommended daily intake of vitamin E!
-Other common wheat flours contain negligible amounts.
+On the contrary, other common wheat flours contain negligible amounts of vitamin E.

 You can find a wide variety of almonds flours and other almond-based products on Amazon.